 - Have students recite memory work using funny voices or while making faces.

-- Let students write the memory work on windows and doors with window markers/crayons.
-Or pull out the sidewalk chalk on warmer days.
+- Let students write the memory work on windows and doors with window markers or crayons.
+On warmer days, they can pull out the sidewalk chalk.

 - Change it up!
 If you usually review the questions for a particular subject in order by week, shuffle the deck and ask them in a random order.

-- Let students test mom or dad on the memory work.
-It’s amazing how attentive to detail they can be when they are watching for errors from mom and dad!
-It also helps them retain the memory work and review effective memory techniques if you ask them to coach you on how to remember pieces of the memory work.
+- Let students test Mom or Dad on the memory work.
+It’s amazing how attentive to detail they can be when they are watching for errors from Mom and Dad!
+Asking them to coach you on how to remember pieces of the memory work also helps them retain the memory work and review effective memory techniques.

 - Play tic tac toe as you ask questions.
-If students can state the complete fact, they get to draw an “X” or “O.”
+If students can state the complete fact, they can draw an “X” or “O.”

-- Host a review party for your child’s Foundations class and invite your children come up with their own review games and activities.
+- Host a review party for your child’s Foundations class and invite your children to create their own review games and activities.

 These general suggestions work well with almost every subject, but a few ideas are subject-specific.